Thomas Sopwith: Personal life

 Sopwith married Beatrice Hore-Ruthven (1871–1930) in 1914, but they had no children.
 Beatrice was the daughter of Walter Hore-Ruthven, who was created Baron Ruthven of Gowrie in 1919.
+During the period 1914 to 1920 he lived in Cobham, Surrey, where a Blue Plaque marks his residence.

-After Beatrice's death, he married Phyllis Brodie Gordon (1892–1978) in 1932.
-Their son, Thomas Edward Brodie Sopwith, had success in car racing.
+After Beatrice's death in 1930, he married Phyllis Brodie Gordon (1892–1978) in 1932.
+They had one son, Thomas Edward Brodie Sopwith, who had success in car racing.

 Sopwith's house in Mayfair at No. 46 Green Street, where he lived from 1934 until 1940, has a blue plaque.
 In 1940, he moved to Warfield Hall in Berkshire, which he had acquired the previous year.

 Sopwith's 100th birthday was marked by a flypast of military aircraft over his home, Compton Manor in King's Somborne, Hampshire.
 He died in Hampshire on 27 January 1989, nine days after his 101st birthday.
 His grave and that of his second wife (Phyllis Brodie) are in the churchyard of All Saints Church, Little Somborne, near Winchester.